Carnap/Carnap-Documentation/doc/pandoc.md

 ### Custom JavaScript

 Documents can also include links to custom JavaScript.
-This can be done using the `raw_html` pandoc extension, or by including the JS in a metadata block.
+This can be done using the `raw_html` pandoc extension to include a `<script>` tag, or by including the JS in a metadata block.
 Like a CSS entry, a JS entry entry can include either a url for a single CSS stylesheet, like so:

     ---
     js: https://carnap.io/shared/myemail@university.edu/myjs.js